gyurhan/Encryption-by-Polynomial-Root-Finding-Method-and-Zaslavsky-Equations/README.md

  The scripts are based on the technique presented in the submited paper:
  "Secure Text Encryption Using Polynomial Root Finding Method and Decimated Output of Zaslavsky Equations"

+ It is illustrated encryption/decription process on the text "Shumen University".